-Clean all threads and keyways thoroughly with a wire brush to avoid false bearing adjustment and to avoid introduction of contaminants into the lubricant cavity.
+Clean all threads and keyways thoroughly with a wire brush to enable proper bearing adjustment.
+Minimize any contaminants in the lubricant cavity.

-Sharp edges on the lead-in chamfer on the seal's bearing shoulder should be rounded off with a file or oilstone.
+Use caution to remove sharp edges on the lead-in chamfer

 Wipe the entire spindle surface with a clean, dry cloth, making certain the spindle is completely free of dirt, grit, chips, or other abrasives which could damage the seal's inner surface and cause oil leakage.
 Clean all threads and keyways.

-Apply a thin coat of non-hardening sealant to the axle shoulder when installing sealing systems which employ an axle ring or wear sleeve.
+Apply a thin coat of #2 non-hardening sealant to the axle shoulder when installing a wheel seal with a deflector ring or wear ring.
+A very small amount of the sealant is required, and it should never be applied to the I.D. of the wheel seal deflector ring or wear ring.

 Bearing Inspection

-A bearing that has been removed from a vehicle should be cleaned with solvent.
-Steam or water will allow the bearings to rust and should never be used.
+A bearing that has been removed should be cleaned with solvent.
+Steam or water will rust bearings, thus should never be used.

 Bearings that are rusted, flaked, pitted, or have dam aged cages should be replaced.
 It is wise to replace all questionable bearings and always replace the cup and cone as a matched set.
 Never reassemble a tapered roller bearing in a damaged or worn housing or on damaged or worn spindles.

-Housing spindles should not be re-machined if the bearing journal is worn.
+Housings and spindles should not be re-machined if the bearing journal is worn.
+Spindle wear is typically caused due the inner bearing journal spinning on the axle journal.
+The inner bearing journal is designed to slowly rotate on the spindle to allow even race wear.
+Bearing journal wear can be an issue on older equipment, if the bearings were improperly adjusted too tight, or if the axle was overloaded, or experienced lube breakdown.
+When spindle wear becomes excessive, it will lead to premature wheel seal failures, bearing failure, irregular tire wear, and brake related issues due the journal wear.